-Stan did his graduate work in plant breeding at Iowa State, and performed the field research phase (on sorghum) at the International Crops Research Institute for the Semi-Arid Tropics in Patancheru, India.
+Stan did his graduate work in plant breeding at Iowa State and performed the field research phase (on sorghum) at the International Crops Research Institute for the Semi-Arid Tropics in Patancheru, India.
 After graduation in 1983, Stan worked for 13 years as a wheat geneticist for the USDA Agricultural Research Service in Manhattan, Kansas.
-There he worked developing new disease-resistant wheat germplasm using hybrids between wheat and its wild ancestral species.
+There, he worked developing new disease-resistant wheat germplasm using hybrids between wheat and its wild ancestral species.
 Since joining The Land Institute in 2000, Stan has been working on developing perennial sorghum.
+Read Stan’s “Interview with a Plant Scientist”.

 What’s most inspiring about your position at The Land Institute?